-Cold and flu season has arrived with offices, schools and shopping centres brimming with coughs, sneezes, and runny noses.
 While it can be tempting to dash to the supermarket or pharmacy to stock up on vitamins promising immunity in a jar this cold and flu season, let’s explore the effectiveness of these popular supplements, and our tried and tested tips to keep you as healthy as possible this winter.

 Putting supplements to the test